 You'll sit in small classes.
 You'll get individual attention from our industry-experienced faculty.
-You'll gain hands-on lab experiences.
-For example, our students built a supercomputer using Raspberry Pi.
-You'll work on individual and team projects.
-You'll take part in at least one internship, research opportunities and a capstone course that will bring it all together.
+You'll gain hands-on experiences in lab, during at least one internship, and in research opportunities and a capstone course.

 Incoming students will be considered for special merit scholarships just for CIS&T freshmen, each worth $2,500 per year and renewable for four years.

 We have a lot to offer and will help you go well beyond expectations.
-For example, Nnedimma Ugochukwu is studying Mandarin at Fudan University in Shanghai.
-When she returns this summer, she will intern at Google.
+For example, Nnedimma Ugochukwu studied Mandarin at Fudan University in Shanghai then interned at Google.

 100% of our CIS&T graduates in 2015 are either working or in graduate school.